zortax/zgui/docs/guide/architecture.md

 ## The frame

 `zgui-runtime` is the crate that runs the diagram.
-One frame, in order:
+One frame has these phases, in this order:

-1. **Input.** The platform reports an event. `zgui-input` resolves what was under the pointer from the previous frame's fragments, and builds the capture/target/bubble path. `zgui-runtime` calls the listeners on it.
+1. **Accept work.** The runtime dispatches queued platform events, fires due timers, advances scrolling and gestures, reconfigures the surface, and samples running animations.
+Between two queued events, it settles reactive work so the second event sees the document changes from the first event.
-2. **Reactive settle.** Listener bodies write signals.
+2. **Reactive settle.** Listener bodies, timers, and completed tasks write signals.
 Writing marks observers; it does not run them.
-Once dispatch is finished, the frame flushes the reactive graph, and the effects that ran mutate the document through the same seam a view builds through.
+The frame flushes the reactive graph, calls the script-engine checkpoint, and carries out queued view commands.
-3. **Restyle.** The style engine walks only the elements that owe a restyle, computes their styles, and turns what changed into obligations for the stages below — a colour change is repaint damage, a width change is relayout.
+3. **Restyle.** The style engine walks only the elements that owe a restyle.
+It computes their styles and turns each change into obligations for the stages below.
+For example, a colour change causes repaint damage and a width change causes relayout.
-4. **Layout.** Box-tree patches are applied for the subtrees that changed, taffy is run over the dirty region, and paragraphs are shaped or re-broken only where their content or their available width moved.
-The result is a fragment tree.
+4. **Layout.** The runtime patches changed box-tree regions and runs taffy over the dirty region.
+It shapes or re-breaks paragraphs only when their content or available width changes.
+It then delivers geometry observations.
+An observation can cause at most two additional flush-restyle-layout passes.
+The runtime also updates hit targets under stationary pointers and plans the caret.
-5. **Paint.** The stacking-order walk replays the display-list recording for fragments that did not change and re-emits only those that did, culled against the damage rectangles.
+5. **Paint.** The stacking-order walk replays the display-list recording for unchanged fragments.
+   It re-emits changed fragments and culls them against the damage rectangles.
-6. **Draw.** The renderer is handed the finished display list and the damage set, and composes into a target it keeps between frames.
-Outside the damage, last frame's pixels are still correct and are not touched.
+6. **Draw.** The renderer receives the finished display list and the damage set.
+It composes into a target that it keeps between frames.
+Pixels outside the damage keep their values from the previous frame.
-7. **Publish.** The accessibility tree is diffed and published, and the frame probe — the seam the inspector attaches to — is called once with the window as it was left.
+7. **Publish and schedule.** The runtime publishes the accessibility update, recycles frame-local document data, applies renderer pacing information, and calls the frame probe with the final window state.

 Then the loop parks.
-It burns nothing until a document mutation, an input event, work completing on another thread, or a deadline asks for another frame.
-Those four are the entire list, and a frame that raises several requests inside itself costs one more frame, not several.
+A queued platform event or a wake can request a frame.
+The loop can also wake at the earliest deadline for an animation, a timer, a held gesture, a paced resize, a caret blink, a held presentation, or a renderer retry.
+Repeated requests are coalesced.

 ## Crates, by layer

-Dependencies point strictly downward.
-The layer of a crate is stated at the top of its manifest and checked mechanically.
+Dependencies can point within a layer or to a lower layer.
+They do not point to a higher layer.
+The layer of a crate is stated at the top of its manifest, and the manifest graph is checked mechanically.

 | Layer | Crates | What the layer is |
 |---|---|---|